rydkvist/voice-recognition-todo-list/README.md

 ## Voice Recognition To-Do List

-Simplify task management with voice recognition.
-Built with React, TypeScript, and Styled Components.
+Simplify your task management with this cutting-edge voice recognition application.
+Add, remove, and mark tasks as done, all with the power of your voice.
+Built with React, TypeScript, and Styled Components, this to-do list app is the perfect blend of convenience and innovation.

 ## Getting Started